ultrafez/ledcube-webgl/README.md

 # LED Cube WebGL Simulator

-This is a Node.js and WebGL-based simulator for the [LED cube code](https://github.com/pbrook/pycubedemo) by pbrook.
-It's incredibly unoptimised, as it was thrown together in a hurry, so it should not be considered representative of my usual standard of work.
+This is a Node.js and WebGL-based simulator for the [LED cube](https://github.com/leedshackspace/pycubedemo) at Leeds Hackspace.

 This is what it looks like: